AEB-labs/cruddl/docs/modelling.md

 }
 ```

+Permission profiles are looked up in all json/yaml files within the type's namespace.
+If not found there, the namespace tree is navigated upwards.
+Permission profiles can be shadowed (i.e. a profile can be defined in a parent and in a child namespace, and the child namespace wins), but this generates a warning.
+The permission profile `default` can be shadowed without warning, so you can have namespace-dependent default permission profiles.

 ### Field permissions

 To set permissions on individual fields, you need to use the `@roles` directive.
 This will be changed in the future to also work with permission profiles.